section-engineering-education/engineering-education/Create-Login-and-Register-System-with-C#-Winforms/index.md

 - Click on Form1.cs in Solution Explorer, and on the form that displays, add three buttons, two textboxes, and two labels.

-The first button will be the register button will launch Register form.
-The second button will be the Login button, when clicked will query  the database with the input Entered.
-The second button will execute the login MySQL querry.
+The first button will be the register button will launch the Register form.
+The second button will be the Login button.
+When the second button is clicked, it will query the database with the input Entered.
+The second button will execute the login MySQL query.
 The third button will close the application.

 The first textbox will allow username input for login, while the second textbox will enable a password's input.
-This two input will be passed to the SQL.s
+These two-input will be passed to the SQL.

 The labels will indicate the functionality of the two textboxes.